wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/layered-architecture.md

 title: "Layered Architecture"
 description: "A Theory of Applications"
 createdAt: 2023-07-31
-updatedAt: 2023-08-02
+updatedAt: 2023-08-09
 categories: ["Computers", "Web Development", "Front-End"]
 type: 'note'
 ---

+This essay describes a way to categorize software applications that I developed as a consultant and product developer.
+I started dropping this metaphor without ever laying it out formally.
+I tuned into common the vibrations and resonances building dozens of applications of different levels of complexity.

-Applications are made up of layers of abstraction.
+The starting point is not original: applications are made up of layers of abstraction.
 Layers determine complexity and limit what types of features you can build.
 Layers pile on top of on another, and each new layer conceals and adapts the layer below.
 In practice, an application will touch many layers simultaneously to achieve its goal.

-The history of computing tracks the accretion of layers of technology: electrical switches and relays gave way to vacuum tubes, which yielded to transistors and solid state devices; programming in binary led to assembly language and hexadecimal, ultimately ceding to the first "high level" languages; stateless machines requiring tedious input on each power cycle drove the need for boot loaders and BIOS, accidentally birthing operating systems in the process.
+The history of computing follows the accretion of layers of technology: electrical switches and relays gave way to vacuum tubes, which yielded to transistors and solid state devices; programming in binary led to assembly language and hexadecimal, then ceding to the first "high level" languages; machines requiring tedious input on each power cycle drove the need for boot loaders and BIOS, accidentally birthing operating systems in the process.
 Operating Systems, for a time, became the venue for applications.
 Web browsers emerged to offer a new delivery vector for software applications, and today, after 30 years of growth, the web touches every business on the planet.
 "Layer 0" is the computer.

 Layer 0 changes over time.